 It is also advisable to schedule a call with your compliance resource to review the request letter from the regulator to get clarity on the data the SEC is requesting and to get advice for the verbal interviews.

 Pull together the data that was requested on the initial request letter.
 Maintain control of the examination by providing only the data that was requested.
 Providing more or less data is not recommended.

-Remember that the SEC prefers to work with electronic records, so the more data you can provide electronically, the more efficient the entire audit process will be.
+Remember that the SEC prefers to work with electronic records, especially now during COVID-19, so the more data you can provide electronically, the more efficient the entire audit process will be.